Description and Biology

 In North Carolina, the principal host plants of peony scale are azalea and camellia.
 It also infests dogwood, holly and rhododendron.
 Peony scale can be quite damaging to its host plants.
 Infested plants are often stunted and have noticeable dieback.

-Because the peony scale is an armored scale, one of the best chemical treatments for control is to spray an emulsion of 2% horticultural oil and 98% water.
-This should be repeated in about two weeks.
+Because the peony scale is an armored scale, one of the best chemical treatments for control is to spray an emulsion of 2% horticultural oil and 98% water (5 tablespoons per gallon of water).
+When plants are completely dormant in winter, 10 tablespoons of oil per gallon of water can be used.
+Either treatment should be repeated in about two weeks.

 - Armored Scale Identification and Management on Ornamental Plants.
 Frank, S. 2010.
 Entomology Insect Notes, NC State Extension publication.